 This result reminded me of the fat-free yoghurt episode on Seinfeld years ago.
 In this episode, everyone started getting fat eating yoghurt that was thought to be fat-free.
 When they jump on the scale, of course, it was over, they had all gained weight.
 You can do a Youtube search to find the episode.

 I too had bought into the dream of LinkedIn Insights and found it was fat.
-Very fat and was a weight on my page.
+Very fast and was a weight on my page.